How Does

 Window Film can be made of a multi-layer, ceramic or metallic construction that reflects and absorbs very specific rays, while permitting others.
 By controlling specific radiation, the films can reject the solar heat gain.
 Most films offer 99% UV (Ultraviolet) rejection, and some high-performance films offer IR (Infrared rejection) in the 90-97%, while still allowing up to 90% visible light transmission.
 In this sense, we say that window film is spectrally selective, it is able to "select" specific rays in the solar spectrum and block them.

-In direct sunlight, window films can reduce temperatures by as much as 9° Fahrenheit.
+In less words: In direct sunlight, window films can reduce temperatures by as much as 9° Fahrenheit.